This post about food sensitivity tests contains affiliate links.

 Limitations to Food Sensitivity Tests

 While I encourage everyone who believes they have a food sensitivity to purchase a food sensitivity test, I recommend you proceed cautiously optimistic.
-The verdict is still out whether such tests are 100 percent accurate.
+As discussed, the verdict is still out whether such tests are 100 percent accurate.
 Tests can come back with a wide array of possible trigger foods, causing you much anxiety as you try to figure out what to eat.

 How Should Food Sensitivity Tests Be Used?